websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/web-content-templates/creating-web-content-templates.md

 1. Enter a title for your new Template.

-1. Optionally, you can determine the following configurable [Template Properties](#configurable-template-properties):
+1. Optionally, you can determine these configurable [Template Properties](#configurable-template-properties):

    ![Optionally, determine Template settings in the Properties panel.](./creating-web-content-templates/images/01.png)